shalinimoorthy29/Machine-Learning/003_LIVECell_Segmentation of Cells/README.md

-# Segmentation of Cells in Phase-Contrast Microscopy Images Using U-Net
+# Segmentation of Cells in Phase-Contrast Microscopy Images with the U-Net convolutional neural network
 ---

 ## Dataset Used